MITLibraries/guides/languages/python.md

   This ensures that the widget conforms to the strict standards governing conformant widgets.

+  Args:
-  :param widget: a widget what needs widgetizing
+    widget: A widget what needs widgetizing.
   """

   standardize(widget)